Turning Pain into Power: Stories of Sweet Revenge Against Those Who Hurt Us

 the corporate world.

 to grow and become stronger.
-Rather than pursuing vengeance on those who had
+Rather than pursuing retribution against those who had wronged them, they managed to move forward and improve both their own and other people's lives.

 It's important to note that turning pain into power is not always an easy or